Longlisted for the 2012 ReLit Award!

 Praise for The Housekeeping Journals:

-“Nason offers readers a glimpse into characters who are bitter and wise, funny and dignified . . . gorgeously and with grace, glimpses into the beautifully fought lives and deaths of his characters.”
+“Nason offers readers a glimpse into characters who are bitter and wise, funny and dignified . . . gorgeously and with grace, glimpses into the beautifully fought lives and deaths of his characters.”—Mary Horodyski, Prairie Fire

 Jim Nason’s award-winning poems and stories have appeared in literary journals and anthologies across the United States and Canada, including The Best Canadian Poetry in English 2008 & 2010.
-He has published two books of poetry: If Lips Were as Red (Palmerston Press) and The Fist of Remembering (Wolsak and Wynn); a third collection, Narcissus Unfolding, is forthcoming from Frontenac House.
+He has published three books of poetry: If Lips Were as Red (Palmerston Press), The Fist of Remembering (Wolsak and Wynn), Narcissus Unfolding ( Frontenac House).
 His debut novel, The Housekeeping Journals, was released to critical acclaim by Turnstone Press in 2007.
 He lives in Toronto.